FagnerMartinsBrack/str-replace/README.md

 Tcharam!
 This changes how you replace strings.

-Stop being imperative and start being functional, the next developer say "Thanks".
+Stop using functions that are impossible to understand, the next developer say "Thanks".

 ## Installation